RuleBasedIntegration/RuleBasedIntegration.github.io/downloadRubi.md

 ```mma
 PacletInstall["path/to/downloads/Rubi-4.16.0.4.paclet"]
 ```
-to install it on your computer as a Mathematica package named `Rubi`.
+to install it on your computer as a Mathematica package named Rubi.

 Use a `PacletFind` command as described above to find the paclet repository Rubi was installed in.